AmokSolderer/APC/DOC/SolExpBoard.md

-# APC solenoid expansion board (for use with loads having an additional power supply)
+# APC solenoid expansion board (without ground separation)

 This board can be connected to the Hardware Extensions Interface of the APC and increases the number of controlled solenoids by 8.
 Note that this is a simple board without ground separation.
-This means you can only use this board with an own power supply.
+This means you can only use this board for smaller load currents or for loads with an own power supply.
 A typical application would be a shaker motor which usually needs 24V and therefore comes with an own 24V power supply.
 Connect the ground of this power supply to the Sol_GND connector of the Solenoid Expansion Board and not to the Solenoid Ground connector of the APC.

 The prototype of the Solenoid Expansion Board looks like this.
 The final board looks slightly different.